Lint & Verify Usage

 2 min read

-In Ved, ved lint and ved verify are not tools that complain about line lengths or variable names.
+In Lexum, Lexum lint and Lexum verify are not tools that complain about line lengths or variable names.
 They are powerful mathematical verification engines designed to mathematically guarantee that your control loops are safe, deterministic, and idempotent before they are deployed.

 The linter acts as your first line of defense against structural divergence.
 It focuses on the internal consistency and safety of individual Domains and Transitions.

-When you run ved lint, the CLI performs three distinct checks:
+When you run Lexum lint, the CLI performs three distinct checks:

 1. Idempotency Verification: Every Effect Intent is examined.
 Using control flow analysis, the linter tries to trace a unique, state-derived idempotency key passed into the emit keyword.
 If it cannot prove idempotency, it outputs V-LNT-001.